bohanwang/libpgo/README.md

 ## Prerequisites (Important!)

 1. CMake >= **3.28**\
-    We use several functionalities that are only supported by 3.28+
+    We use several functionalities that are only supported by 3.28+.
+In most cases, both system's CMake and Conda Environment's CMake have a lower version of CMake unfortunately.
+In this sitation, please install a new CMake into your system.
+Once installed, hook `cmake` to the newly installed one, either by adding the `your-new-cmake/bin` to the front of the `PATH` or by replacing the existing `cmake` executable with the new one.

 2. Compilers
     1. GCC **11, 12, 13** for Ubuntu\
         We use C++20, so only GCC 11, 12, and 13 are supported.
+You can get new gcc using `apt` or compile a new one from its source code.

     2. Apple Clang (We tested on 15.0.0, Mac OS 14.5)\
         Earlier versions might work if it supports C++20.